Circumpolar Rock Garden

 almost vine-like.
 Ours are in a pretty shady location and

-they reach 6 feet.
-Must be staked or placed in a tomato cage early
+they reach 6 feet or more.
+They must be staked or placed in a tomato cage early

-in the season.
+in the season, or tied into an adjacent shrub as I do.
 I moved them to the front yard to accompany

 is the third season that I will be playing a prank on unwitting